 The demolition and asbestos-removal phases recovered over 20 tonnes of asbestos products and had no detrimental effect on the hall.
 One item requiring special care was the removal of the old boiler chimney, which was completed with a high reach excavator.

 The controlled demolition of structures together with careful waste segregation ensured that the vast majority of demolition materials have been recycled, delivering significant cost-savings and lower environmental impact.
-Of particular note, was the salvaging of roofing slates and sandstone tiles for re-use in renovation of the hall.
+Roofing slates and sandstone tiles were salvaged for re-use in renovation of the hall.

 Sirius also introduced the concept of vibro piling to this project, leading to savings in foundation costs for the client.
 Some 500m3 of stone for this technique was garnered from the demolition.